Abhinav7903/Weather-by-python/README.md

 # Weather-by-python
-Weather code using api (Openweather)
+Weather code using api (Openweather)\

+pip install request
+and https://openweathermap.org/api  use you api